Bases: Baa, Laamu, Lhaviyani, Noonu, North Malé, Raa and Shaviyani atolls

 However, data collection for such long lived species can be challenging.
 The geography of the atolls and islands that make up the archipelago of the Maldives make data collection and monitoring even more difficult.
 To overcome this challenge we capitalise on citizen science to increase our observer coverage and data collection nationwide.
 We tap into citizen science when it comes to our sea turtle biogeography and reproductive biology research as well as in our ghost gear research.

 We are also undertaking a number of other research projects to better our understanding of sea turtles and their habitats in the country.
 For example, we are mapping foraging habitat and fishery interaction of olive ridleys using satellite tags.
 The objective is to define the population boundaries of green and hawksbill sea turtles in the Maldives and in the wider Indian Ocean.
-We are also exploring the link between parasites and sea turtle health, the socioeconomic value of sea turtles, the impact of poaching, and conducting behavioural studies.
+We are also exploring the link between parasites and sea turtle health, the socioeconomic value of sea turtles, the impact of illegal take of sea turtles and their eggs, and conducting behavioural studies.
 We continue to identify research gaps that need filling and develop new research projects.

 Our research has been published in several high impact scientific journals.
 It is also being used to create the foundations of a sea turtle management plan in the country, which we are developing with the Environmental Protection Agency (EPA) and other stakeholders.
 In addition we are members of the Marine Reptile Working Group for the Maldives and help guide and advise on the National Red List Status of sea turtles in the country.